An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach: Literature Review

-Overall, this literature survey shows the existing works although showing good performance by using different datasets and models but most of the research didn’t work model’s interpretability or explainability.
-“How does a model work?” or “Which things or materials contribute to detecting phishing?” those types of questions can arise in their working procedure.
+Overall, this literature survey shows that although the existing studies demonstrate good performance using different datasets and models, most of them do not address model interpretability or explainability.
+Questions such as “How does the model work?” or “Which features contribute to phishing detection?” can arise in their methodologies.
 In this work, to answer those types of questions and solve the existing drawbacks in the literature, we have worked with explainable AI using not only one technique but also used two different techniques with different methodologies.
-In the literature, although some researchers did full experiments for phishing email detection but they utilized spam datasets as phishing datasets.
+Although several studies have conducted comprehensive experiments on phishing email detection, many of them relied on spam datasets rather than datasets specifically designed for phishing, which may limit the validity of their findings.
 In cybersecurity, we know that two different types of emails exist: spam and phishing, and not all spam emails are considered to be phishing.
 For this reason, we only focused on the phishing email dataset.